ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 ***

-Testing use of "=" and "&#215;" in titles and redirects:
+Testing use of "=" and "&times;" in titles and redirects:

 * [[Peirce's logic of information]]
 * [[information = comprehension × extension]]